cognitivetech/ollama-ebook-summary/summaries/Psychology_Majors_Companion.md

 5. You do know you won't be able to get a job when you graduate...
 6. Aren't you picking a pretty unchallenging major?
 7. Are you going to read my mind?
-8. Can you tell me how to fix the problems I’m having with my roommate?
+8. Can you tell me how to fix the problems I'm having with my roommate?

 **Nature of Psychology Major:**
 - Robust interest in psychology major (APA's Center for Workforce Studies)